codingepaduli/codingepaduli/content/interesting/Developing.md

 [OpenSSL](https://opensource.com/article/19/6/cryptography-basics-openssl-part-1) - Getting started with OpenSSL: Cryptography basics | Opensource.com\
 [gocryptfs](https://opensource.com/article/19/8/how-encrypt-files-gocryptfs) - How to encrypt files with gocryptfs on Linux | Opensource.com\
 [Thunar Custom Action](http://blogs.dailynews.com/click/2013/03/12/direct-delete-trash-xfces-thunar-file-manager/) - Delete directly without using/needing Trash in Xfce\
-[tldr pages](https://tldr.sh/) - A community effort to simplify the beloved man pages with practical examples\
 [Five Years of Btrfs](https://markmcb.com/2020/01/07/five-years-of-btrfs/) - use the Btrfs file system to store all my data\
 [An introduction to Udev](https://opensource.com/article/18/11/udev) - The Linux subsystem for managing device events | Opensource.com\
 [Linux firewalls: What you need to know about iptables and firewalld | Opensource.com](https://opensource.com/article/18/9/linux-iptables-firewalld) - \